 The images of Multiples are made up of repetitive sequences of like images, with one image in each series being different.
 This specific parameter is meant to visually symbolize the flash of insight that sometimes occurs after a repetitive process is practiced on an ongoing basis.
 Buddhist practitioners call this transformation “satori.”

-The work is created two ways, both with and without the camera.
+The works are created two ways, both with and without the camera.
 The first approach to create the grid elements uses a multiple-exposure layering process on film, with images made over many hours, and sometimes even days, after visiting and re-visiting certain locations, intriguing for the light they contain.

 The most recent works use the darkroom itself as a light source for the final images.
 Most analog users spend time sealing their darkroom space to avoid extraneous light; here, ambient reflected light from the enlarger itself, scattered window and “under the door” light leaks from the imperfectly constructed darkroom space are encouraged onto the light sensitive paper.
 For these works there is no camera involved and the ambient light in the darkroom is embraced as a creative element.
 I seek to repurpose the technical elements of an analog darkroom into works that reconsider the range of what is possible with these traditional image-making tools.
 The goal is to create images that are both homage and reinvention.